minio/minio/file-json.md

   - "size"     // Size of the file.
   - "modTime"  // Modified time of the file.
+  - "deleted"  // Field to track if the file is deleted when disks are down.
   - "version"  // File version tracked when disks are down.

 - "erasure" // Erasure metadata for the written file.